 I don’t think it’s any secret at this point…

 …I think Rep Fitness is making the best benches for the money.

-This has been my position since they came out with the AB-5000 Zero Gap Bench, which I reviewed here.
+This has been my position since they came out with the AB-5000 Zero Gap Bench in 2018.

 While I don’t necessarily think they’re making the best benches ever in the history of bench making, when it comes down to your dollars, they’re EXTREMELY solid.

 I have owned this bench since it was first launched back in October 2019.
 Before receiving it, I felt like there was no chance it would overtake the AB-5000.